ArjunBhandari-666/NivHack2023/README.md

-# Tech-Powered Medical Networking App - NivHack 2023 Victors 🏆
+# BitWizards - NivHack 2023 Victors 🏆

 Exciting news!
 Our team soared to victory at NivHack 2023, clinching two prestigious awards - "Best use of Cloud Technology" 🌩️ and "Second Runners Up" 🥈.